dell/csi-baremetal/docs/proposals/volume-expansion.md

 But it doesn't suitable if we want to support btrfs filesystem, because fsadm doesn't support it.
 In case of btrfs we can omit --resizefs and run `btrfs filesystem resize`.
 But we need to know mountpoint, because btrfs only support online grow.
-I assume it would be better to expand btrfs in NodeExpandVolume, because we can get staging_path from request parameters.
+I assume it would be better to expand btrfs in NodeExpandVolume, because we can get volume_path from request parameters.

 ## Compatibility